timfayz/elementcss/docs/2_structure.md

 ``.scss`` extension means that file uses SCSS syntax of SASS preprocessor

 ###Module structure
 All modules have unified structure.
-It makes easier to read excisting and create
+It makes easier to read existing and create